Ferdi265/debian-docker-buildscripts/README.md

 These scripts are intended for Debian packages with a bare `debian/` folder that a `.orig.tar.gz` source tarball can be extracted over.

-The invocation of `git-buildpackage` also assumes the main branch is named `main` instead of `master`.